bjames/ios_facts/readme.md

 **get_facts(ssh_session)**

-Function only requires a netmiko object and returns a dictionary
+Function only requires a netmiko object and returns a dictionary.
+Many of the other functions provided by the module may be useful.